Data Act

 Key obligations

-The Data Act empowers users of IoT-products to access data from data holders under fair, reasonable and non-discriminatory terms (i.e. through a right to access data generated by the products, and a right to portability allowing users to migrate to third party services.
+The Data Act empowers users of IoT-products to access data from data holders under fair, reasonable and non-discriminatory terms (i.e. through a right to access data generated by the products, and a right to portability allowing users to migrate to third party services).
 The Act further limits an encompassed entity’s possibility to discriminate against data recipients, and introduces a “policing of reasonableness” with respect to standard terms used towards micro-, small-, and medium enterprises.
-Finally, data holders are under an obligation to share data with governmental bodies upon further defined conditions.
+Additionally, data holders are under an obligation to share data with governmental bodies upon further defined conditions.